 Make sure you pull over immediately after a bike accident

-Even if your motorcycle has not collided with another accident, if it has been involved in an accident in any way, you must pull over and stop.
+What should I do if I've had an accident on my bike?
+Even if your motorbike has not collided with another vehicle, if it has been involved in an accident in any way, you must pull over and stop.
 Ensure that everyone gets to safety.
 Try to ensure you’re out of the way of on-coming vehicles and try to stay on the pavements where possible.

 Dealing with the immediate shock